AdobeDocs/marketo.nl-NL/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/override-analytics-behavior-at-the-program-level.md

    ![](assets/image2014-9-24-11-3a40-3a57.png)

-1. Sleep Gedrag Analytics onder het tabblad Setup naar het canvas.
+1. Onder **Opstelling** tabel, sleep het Gedrag van de Analyse in het canvas.

    ![](assets/image2014-9-24-11-3a41-3a2.png)